 Frequently Asked Questions

-In order to better serve everyone in need of Medicaid services, the Department of Medical Assistance Services (DMAS) is changing its Medicaid program.
-Some members who are currently covered through Medicaid are being moved to a new managed long-term services and supports program, called Commonwealth Coordinated Care Plus.
-This new program includes dual-eligible (Medicaid and Medicare A and/or B) members and managed long-term services and supports recipients currently covered by fee-for-service programs; Medicaid waiver programs; and Virginia’s aged, blind, and disabled populations.
+In order to better serve everyone in need of Medicaid services, the Department of Medical Assistance Services (DMAS) changed its Medicaid program.
+Some members who are covered through Medicaid are moved to the managed long-term services and supports program, called Commonwealth Coordinated Care Plus.
+This program includes dual-eligible (Medicaid and Medicare A and/or B) members and managed long-term services and supports recipients currently covered by fee-for-service programs; Medicaid waiver programs; and Virginia’s aged, blind, and disabled populations.

-Does Optima Health Community Care (CCC Plus Program) replace Optima Family Care (Medallion 3.0 and FAMIS)?
+Does Optima Health Community Care Replace Optima Family Care?

 No, Optima Family Care is still a product of Optima Health; CCC Plus serves a separate and distinct population.